-Annexure A" to the Independent Auditor's Report of even date on the Financial Statement of Cupid Limited

-Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date to the financial statements of the Company for the year ended March 31st, 2022:
+"Annexure A" to the Independent Auditor's Report of even date on the Financial Statement of Cupid Limited Referred to in paragraph 1 under the heading 'Report on Other Legal & Regulatory Requirement' of our report of even date to the financial statements of the Company for the year ended March 31st, 2023:

 - i) In respect of the Company Fixed Assets: - a) i) The Company has maintained proper records showing full particulars, including quantitative details and situation of all fixed assets. - ii) The Company has maintained proper records showing full particulars of intangible assets. - b) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the property, plant, and equipment's have been physically verified by the management in a phased manner, designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the company and nature of its business.
-Pursuant to the program, a portion of the fixed asset has been physically verified by the management during the year and no material discrepancies between the books records and the physical fixed assets have been noticed. - c) The title deeds of immovable properties (which are included under the Note 2 'Property, plant and equipment') are held in the name of the Company. - d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - a) The inventory, except for goods in transit, has been physically verified by the management at reasonable intervals during the year.
+Pursuant to the program, a portion of the fixed asset has been physically verified by the management during the year and no material discrepancies between the books records and the physical fixed assets have been noticed. - c) The title deeds of immovable properties (which are included under the Note 2 'Property, plant and equipment') are held in the name of the Company. - d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - e) According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - ii) a) The inventory, except for goods in transit, has been physically verified by the management at reasonable intervals during the year.
 In our opinion, the frequency of such verification is reasonable, and procedure and coverage as followed by management were appropriate.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - b) According to the information and explanation given to us during the year the company has been sanctioned working capital limit (PCFC) in excess of Rs 5 Crore rupees, in aggregate, from bank or financial institution on the basis of security against Mutual fund and Fixed deposit.
-As explained to us as per the terms of loan the same loan is secured against liquid assets hence submission of quarterly statement is not required. - iii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has not made any Investment, provide guarantees or security to Companies, firms, Limited liability partnership or any other parties during the year.
-The Company has granted unsecured loans to below mentioned Companies and employees during the year. - a) Based on the audit procedures carried on by us and as per the information and explanations given to us, the Company has provided loans as below:
+No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - b) According to the information and explanation given to us during the year the company has been sanctioned working capital limit ( PCFC) in excess of Rs 5 Crore rupees, in aggregate, from bank or financial institution on the basis of security against Mutual fund and Fixed deposit.
+As explained to us as per the terms of loan the same loan is secured against liquid assets hence submission of guarterly statement is not required. - iii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has not made any Investment, provide guarantees or security to Companies, firms, Limited liability partnership or any other parties during the year.
+The Company has granted loans during the year repayable on demand and without specifying any terms or period of repayment, accordingly sub clause (a) to (e) is not applicable to the Company, details of loan repayable on demand or without specifying any terms disclosed in sub clause (f) as below.